I discovered the robins' nest above our front door on May 5th, 2014.

 After a few minutes, I left them there and went to get breakfast.

-A little while later, I came downstairs from my office and noticed that the baby robin had flown down to the walkway, off the steps.
-I decided it was safe to open the door a crack and grab the newspaper that was lying right next to it.
+A while later, I came downstairs and noticed that the baby robin had flown down to the walkway, off the steps.
+I decided it was safe to open the door a crack and grab the newspaper that was lying right next to the door.

 Both parents flew into the air shouting in bird language.
-The mother must have been on the nest and the father on our grass just out of sight.
+Mama Robin must have been on the nest and Papa Robin on the grass just out of sight.

-The baby flew up, too, and all three perched in the trees in front of the house, both parents chattering away as if telling me what a clumsy oaf I was for disturbing them.
+Baby Robin flew up, too, and all three of them perched on the tree in front of the house, both parents chattering away as if telling me what a clumsy oaf I was for disturbing them.

-So much for thinking I could get the newspaper without disturbing them.
+So much for thinking I could get the newspaper without the birds noticing them.
 But I did get the paper.

 Where else?
 Sitting on the post she had flown to so many times after we'd disturbed her.
 The post from which she'd often looked me in the eye as if daring me to try something.

-She was keeping watch, swiveling her head all around, making sure nothing was going to bother her baby.
+She was keeping watch, swivelling her head all around, making sure nothing was going to bother her baby.

 I looked toward the trees.
 Yes, father bird was in the area, too.

-Over the next hour or so, the baby bird stayed where it was, moving a few inches now and then.
+Over the next hour or so, the baby bird stayed on the window ledge, moving a few inches now and then.

-At one point, I saw the mother robin in the nest.
+At one point, I saw Mama Robin in the nest.